forestgrape/coronavirus/4_immunological/immune_system.md

 - [Immune System Specificity](#immune-system-target-selection): Which substances are recognized and targeted.
 Substances that are ignored.
 - [Protection Locations](#protection-locations): Local or global.
 At frequent foreign substances entry points many local protection mechanism are in place.

-## Immune System Surveillance Methods

-> **in work and incomplete**

-### Entry Controls
-Against many pathogens a physical barrier is the first and most effective line of defence.
-Where possible this defense mechanism is in place.
-However where a an exchange of chemical and biological substance is needed no complete physical barrier is possible but other obstacles are in place:
-* alveoli in the lung: exchange of oxygen => the respiratory tract evolved such that most particles don't reach the alveoli, described in [Particle Dynamics in the Respiratory Tract](../5_epidemiological/transmission.md#particle-dynamics-in-the-respiratory-tract).
-* Intestine in the alimentary => To take up nutrients the intestine needs to  be permeable to chemical and biological substance and the substance also need to reach it.
-To reduce the amount of pathogens reaching the intestine, the acidic stomach is in front of the alkaline intestine.

-### Inspect the Transport Systems
-Both the blood and the lymph are inspected.
-* The blood has an army of circulating immune cells and humoral substances (e.g. antibodies).
-* In the lymph nodes the body wast is inspected.
-If there are signs of damage the causal agents are identified and termed as dangerous.

-### Supervise the Production of Enzymes
-The immune system tightly supervises the production of enzymes.
-Enzymes are mostly either proteins, a combinations of proteins and RNA and sometimes RNA only.

-#### Self Checks of Cells
-[in work]
-Self checks of the cells:
-* RNA sequence inspection and possibly silencing
-* Detect foreign RNA e.g. double stranded
-* Detect stress e.g. Ribosome permanently producing.

-Upon detection of anomalies, the cells can go into an alert state, ring the bells or even induce apoptosis.

-#### Extern Checks of Cells
-Cells present what they produce on the outside (via MHC 1 proteins): Immune cells (e.g. T cells) inspect these substances and can induce cell death and/or ring the bells.

-#### Prevent Unwanted Metabolism
-[in work]
-Unwanted can mean:
-- cells not considered self
-- cells considered out of order
-- Specific substances associated to damage.
-These are often specific parts of proteins.

-In some cases preventing unwanted metabolism is done by eliminating whole cells, in that case preventing unwanted metabolism yields eliminating unwanted cells.
-But often the immune response is more fine-grained e.g. silencing foreign RNAs.

 ## Mechanisms of the Immune System